de-vnull/vnstat-on-merlin/README.md

 ![Email_text](https://github.com/de-vnull/vnstat-on-merlin/blob/main/images/Txt-daily.PNG)

-### Upgrade from a manual install or alpha or beta 1 ###
+### Upgrade from a manual install or alpha or beta 1 - R1 (Legacy) branch only ###

-* The beta 3 version and later was re-written from the ground up, and therefore any previous installations (manual or automated) need to be removed.
+* The R1 beta 3 version and later was re-written from the ground up, and therefore any previous installations (manual or automated) need to be removed.
-* The installer for later versions (beta 3 and later) automatically performs this uninstall. __Database files will be left intact on the device.__
+* The R1 installer for later versions (beta 3 and later) automatically performs this uninstall. __Database files will be left intact on the device.__
-* If you don't want to migrate to the new version, you can abort the install (but extensive testing has demonstrated this update to be be straightforward).
+* If you don't want to migrate to the R1 version from the manual install (pre-R1), you can abort the install (but extensive testing has demonstrated this update to be be straightforward).

 ### Miscellaneous notes ###

 * The vnstats UI page may require a hard refresh (`CTRL+F5` or equivalent) to see the latest stats.
 The page does not cache, but depending on the browser this auto cache clear may or may not be honored, or may require some time to elapse.
 This refresh issue has been mostly addressed in R1 and later.
-* Export and import of data usage tracking is possible, even across architectures (tested ARM <-> MIPS and ARM <-> AARCH).
-See instructions below.
+* Export and import of data usage tracking is possible for __Version R1 only__, even across architectures (tested ARM <-> MIPS and ARM <-> AARCH).
+See instructions below. __Export and import functions have been removed in vnStat 2.x and are therefore not available in R2.__
-* There is also the ability to export the data for review within other programs (`vnstat --dumpdb`).
+* There is also the ability to export the data for review within other programs (`vnstat --dumpdb`) - __R1 only__.
 * It has been reported that with _hardware acceleration_ implemented, the data counts provided by vnstat are no more accurate than the built-in tools (which is to say, not accurate).
 * For the __day of month reset__ attribute in the menu (0.9.5 and later) and vnstat.conf: the count does not reset until the following month; described here: https://github.com/de-vnull/vnstat-on-merlin/blob/main/more-info.md#MonthRotate .

-### Non-UI configuration steps ###
+### Non-UI configuration steps - vnStat command line only ###

+* Note: the below has been tested with vnStat 1.18; these _may_ work with vnStat 2.x (vnstat2 in the Entware repository) but _has not been tested_.

 * Install instructions for the __non-UI__ (CLI via SSH) version of vnStat - for vnStat Entware-hosted version 1.18 only
 	- No additional steps are required.
 Usage should be recorded automatically circa every 300 seconds to the db file.